shine-jayakumar/insta-likecom-bot/README.md

 - Skip comments and just like a post
 - Build in random time delays
 - Specify time delays after each post
-- Supports Chrome and Firefox
+- Supports Chrome and Firefox (Currently supports chromedriver and chrome browser if deployed on heroku)

 ## Requirements
 - Python 3